-- The Program is open to all undergraduate students.
+The Program is open to all undergraduate students.
+Seniors or co-terms are eligible as long as they do not confer their undergraduate degrees until after they complete their internships to remain eligible.
 Co-term students must still have undergraduate status.

-- Participants must be current Stanford students during the fellowship or internship period.
-Seniors must postpone graduation paperwork until the internship ends, but may participate in commencement.
-For summer graduation requirements, including details regarding enrollment requirements and information about participation in the June commencement ceremonies, students should contact their major department's student services office and Registrar's Office for a graduation quarter petition.
+Participants must be current Stanford students during the internship period.
+Seniors and graduating Master's students must postpone graduation paperwork until the fellowship/internship ends, but may participate in commencement.
+For summer graduation requirements, including details regarding enrollment requirements and information about participation in the June commencement ceremonies, students should contact their major department's student services office and Registrar's Office for graduation quarter petition.

-- To be eligible for a stipend, students must maintain health insurance for the duration of their internship.
+To be eligible for a stipend, students must maintain health insurance for the duration of their internship/fellowship.

-- Please note that applicants seeking to do research or pursue an internship in France need not possess U.S. citizenship.
+- Please note that applicants seeking to do research or pursue an fellowship/internship in France need not possess U.S. citizenship.

 - Undergraduates in this fellowship/internship program will receive a stipend from the center, sometimes the host organization, or both, to assist with housing, living expenses, and airfare.
-The overall stipend base (from the program, the host organization, or both) is $6,000 for an on-site internship and $5,000 for a virtual internship.
+The overall stipend base (from the program, the host organization, or both) is $6,500 for an on-site fellowship/internship and $5,500 for a virtual fellowship/internship.
 Students are responsible for expenses beyond the stipend support.

 - Though your housing arrangement will vary from institution to institution, at a minimum the stipend will be sufficient to cover international airfare, local standard housing, local meals, local transportation, and other basic living expenses.